 The program consists of 30 points of course work, including three core courses and six points of internship.
 A thesis is also required.

 Related courses in other departments (such as Art History and Archaeology or Ecology, Evolution and Environmental Biology) are encouraged.
 Among the museums at which internships may be conducted (depending on interests and availability) are: the American Museum of Natural History, the Brooklyn Children’s Museum, the Metropolitan Museum of Art, the Lower East Side Tenement Museum, Museo del Barrio, the Museum for African Art, the Museum of Chinese in America, the Museum of the City of New York, the National Museum of the American Indian, New-York Historical Society, and the Schomburg Center for Research in Black Culture.

 The program accepts only a small number of qualified students.
-We look for a diverse group; an undergraduate anthropology or archaeology major is not required.
+We aim for a diverse group of students; an undergraduate anthropology or archaeology major is not required but may be preferred.
 Students who have undergraduate majors in history, art history, and related disciplines are welcome to apply, but it should be noted that we strongly prefer candidates who have had some museum experience.

 Special Admissions Requirements